fiversen-1234/scrabble/README.md

 - 'scrab/data'
 - 'scrab/dbgfiles'

-The name 'scrabDev' is freely selectable.
+The name 'scrab' is freely selectable.

 The webserver needs to run  perl scripts.
 It runs with perl version 5.